4ndv/playground/game_of_life/README.md

 Conway's Game of Life implementation in Rust and Bevy.

-This is my very first Bevy project made during free evenings in less than a week, so expect some roughness in the code.
+This is my very first Bevy project made during free evenings in less than a week, so expect some (lots of) roughness in the code.

 ## Features